santiagovarela86/iasc-grupo-3/README.md

 ## How to test the application using nodes

+- Quick option (Windows): run ".\1R1S2C.ps1" in a Powershell command line, it will start 4 Elixir Processes in a simple configuration (1 Router, 1 Server, 2 Clients).

-- Go to the corresponding project folder and open a command line.
+- Or, go to the corresponding project folder and open a command line.

 - First the routers:
    - If you want to use a single router node without fallback: